Mixture of Soft Prompts for Controllable Data Generation: Task Formulation

 \section{Task Formulation}

-When a user expands their product into a new domain or adds a new feature, they will often need to (re)train the underlying model, but will only have a few training examples to do so.
-This problem of few-shot natural language understanding can take many forms such as semantic parsing or named entity recognition.
-Furthermore, NLU tasks in real life are complex where the target label may be composed of multiple, potentially nested aspects.
+Few-shot natural language understanding (NLU) can take many forms such as semantic parsing or named entity recognition.
+In such tasks, a model aims to understand a natural language input, but only has a limited number of training examples $x_i$ to do so.
 Formally, we are given a dataset $\mathcal{D}_s = (\{x_i, y_i\}^n)_s$ with $n$ training examples that all belong to some group of $s$ source domains.
-Each training example is a natural language input $x_i$ and structured output label $y_i$, which may reflect multiple different attributes.
 The goal is to expand into a target domain $t$, given only $m$ examples in domain $t$: $\mathcal{D}_t = (\{x_j, y_j\}^m)$, where $m << n$.
+Real life applications of NLU are further complicated by the multi-aspect nature of the target, where a single label $y_i$ may be composed of multiple unique attributes $\{attr_a\}$.